Head or Heart: Background and concept

+In interviews, Perri explained that the album's title reflected her own struggle between rationality and emotion, saying she had an "epiphany" that it should be called Head or Heart.
+She also noted that her success with "A Thousand Years", featured in the Twilight film series, had brought her global recognition and continued popularity, particularly at weddings and proposals.

 Recording and production

-The album was recorded in 2013 with producers Martin Johnson, Jake Gosling, John Hill and Butch Walker.
+Head or Heart was recorded in 2013 with producers Martin Johnson, Jake Gosling, John Hill and Butch Walker.
 She recorded nine of the album's songs with Gosling near London over an eight-week period before returning to Los Angeles to record the remaining four tracks.

-In a December 2013 interview with Radio.com, Perri revealed she had worked with Ed Sheeran on a track called "Be My Forever".
+In a December 2013 interview with Audacy, Perri revealed she had worked with Ed Sheeran on a track called "Be My Forever".
 She stated:

 I was the most in love I may have ever been in my whole life, which is awesome because I knew I had a happy song in me. ...
 As much as I love the heart-wrenching stuff, I didn't want to force a happy song, and I think you can always tell when a song is fake.
 I remember going in the studio with this guy and him looking at me and I was glowing.
 And I'm like, "I'm so sorry.
 I'm in love.
 This is going to be awful.
 We're never going to write a song."